MajorArkwolf/backdash-store-1/README.md

 </p>

-While every effort was made to keep to best practices, please understand this project developed by students under tight time constraints and that security was not assessed.
+While every effort was made to keep to best practices, please understand this project was developed by students under tight time constraints and that security was not assessed.

 ## License